-This post contains affiliate links, through which possible commision is earned with every purchase
+This post contains affiliate links, through which possible commission is earned with every purchase

-Black Authors With Best Selling Books From 2021 Into 2022
+Black Authors With The Best Selling Books: From 2021 Into 2022

 The most well-known bestsellers list is the New York Times best-sellers list.
-Goodreads, Barnes and Noble, and Amazon also feature their own bestsellers lists or collections.
-Most bestsellers lists contain a lot of the same books.
+Goodreads, Barnes and Noble, and Amazon also feature their own bestseller lists or collections.
+Most bestseller lists contain a lot of the same books.
 But there can be (a few) differences depending on the marketplace.